ORaegenO/ThoughtLoom/README.md

-# ProjectHub - Hierarchical Project Management App
+# ThoughtLoom - Hierarchical Project Management App

 A web application for organizing multiple projects with nested categories and notes.